jhpyle/docassemble/_docs/functions.md

-The keyword argument `session` is also special: set this to the session ID of an interview (e.g., obtained from [`interview_list()`]), and also set `i` to the filename of the interview corresponding with the session.
-Then the link will point not to the current session, but to the session indicated by the session ID.
+The keyword argument `session` is also special: set this to the session ID of an interview (e.g., obtained from [`interview_list()`]), and also set `i` to the DALang filename corresponding with the interview session.
+Then the link will point not to the current interview session, but to the interview session indicated by the session ID.

 The keyword argument `local` is also special: set this to `True` if you want the URL to be relative (i.e., it will start with `?`).
 Note that for purposes of the "copy link" feature of web browsers, this does not matter; the web browser will provide a full URL even if the underlying URL is relative.
-However, **docassemble** treats URLs differently if they begin with `http:`/`https:` or `?`: links that begin with `http` will open in another tab.
+However, a Steward will treat URLs differently if they begin with `http:`/`https:` or `?`: links that begin with `http` will open in another tab.